View all posts

 Rising Beyond Limitations

-"We knew immediately what he wanted, but he had no way to tell us that before," Sonja recalls.
+"We knew immediately what he wanted, but he had no way to tell us before," Sonja recalls.

 Stories like this unfold frequently at Rising Stars, located south of Twin Falls, where therapeutic equine activities help people with various challenges rise beyond their limitations.